umco/umbraco-nested-content/README.md

 ---

+## Known Issues

+Please be aware that not all property-editors will work within Nested Content.
+The following property-editors are known to have compatibility issues:

+* Upload (default Umbraco core)
+* Macro Container (default Umbraco core)

+---

 ## Contributing to this project

 Anyone and everyone is welcome to contribute.
 Please take a moment to review the [guidelines for contributing](CONTRIBUTING.md).